itsmehara/CloudOpsNotes/TerraformTheoryQuestions.md

 | 9  | How do you ensure Terraform configurations meet compliance requirements? | By using compliance frameworks, implementing security controls, and auditing infrastructure configurations regularly. |
 | 10 | What are some best practices for managing Terraform workspaces? | Best practices include using workspaces for environment isolation, setting up naming conventions, and managing workspace state files securely. |

-Sure, let's continue from where we left off and ensure that each section has 30 questions and answers, following the correct order.
+let's continue from where we left off and ensure that each section has 30 questions and answers, following the correct order.

 ### Section 7: Modules (continued)